Kateryna Volodko: 2015: Back in the game

 In the first round of the Bucharest Open, she lost to Shahar Pe'er.
-Seeded fourth for qualifying at the İstanbul Cup, Bondarenko qualified by beating Hiroko Kuwata, 6–3, 6–2, and Nastassja Burnett, 3–6, 6–3, 6–0.
-In the main draw, Bondarenko upset top seed Venus Williams, 6–4, 7–6, and in the second round Mona Barthel, 6–3, 4–6, 6–2.
-In the quarterfinals, she lost in a close match to compatriot and eventual champion, Lesia Tsurenko.
-At the Baku Cup, Bondarenko beat qualifier Valentyna Ivakhnenko in the first round, 6–1, 6–2.
+Seeded fourth for qualifying at the İstanbul Cup, Bondarenko qualified by beating Hiroko Kuwata and Nastassja Burnett.
+In the main draw, she upset top seed Venus Williams in straight sets, and in the second round Mona Barthel, in a three-setter.
+In the quarterfinals, she lost a close match to compatriot and eventual champion, Lesia Tsurenko.
+At the Baku Cup, Bondarenko beat qualifier Valentyna Ivakhnenko in the first round.
 In the second round, she retired trailing 0–3 to Anastasia Pavlyuchenkova due to a right lower leg injury.

 Bondarenko started US Open Series by playing qualifying at the Stanford Classic.
-Seeded second, she qualified by defeating wildcard Caroline Doyle 6–0, 6–0 and sixth seed Petra Martić, 6–3, 3–6, 6–3.
-In the first round, she lost to eighth seed and compatriot Elina Svitolina, 6–4, 4–6, 5–7.
-Bondarenko qualified for the Western & Southern Open in Cincinnati, beating 19th seed Lara Arruabarrena 6–1, 6–4 and Jana Čepelová 6–3, 6–0.
-In the first round, she lost in a tough match to world No. 26, Eugenie Bouchard, 6–7, 6–7.
-Seeded 6th for qualifying at the US Open, Bondarenko made it through qualifying to qualify for the main draw defeating 18th seed Nao Hibino in the final round of qualifying, 6–1, 6–1.
-In the first round, she beat world No. 78, Yulia Putintseva, 6–0, 6–3.
-In the second round, Bondarenko lost with a fight to second seed Simona Halep, 3–6, 4–6.
+Seeded second, she qualified by defeating wildcard Caroline Doyle and sixth seed Petra Martić.
+In the first round, she lost to eighth seed and compatriot Elina Svitolina.
+Bondarenko qualified for the Western & Southern Open in Cincinnati, beating 19th seed Lara Arruabarrena and Jana Čepelová.
+In the first round, she lost in a tough match to world No. 26, Eugenie Bouchard.
+Seeded 6th for qualifying at the US Open, Bondarenko made it through qualifying to qualify for the main draw defeating 18th seed Nao Hibino in the final round of qualifying.
+In the first round, she beat world No. 78, Yulia Putintseva.
+In the second round, Bondarenko lost with a fight to second seed Simona Halep.
 This performance made her re-enter the top 90 in the rankings.

 After the US Open, she turned to the Asian swing.
-At the Japan Open, Bondarenko upset top seed Carla Suárez Navarro in the first round 6–4, 6–4.
-In the second round, she beat Jarmila Gajdošová 6–1, 3–6, 6–4.
-In the quarterfinals, she lost to eventual champion Yanina Wickmayer 6–3, 3–6, 4–6.
-Seeded third for qualifying at the Pan Pacific Open, Bondarenko qualified defeating sixth seed Nao Hibino in the last round of qualifying 6–3, 6–4.
-In the first round, she lost to sixth seed Suárez Navarro 6–7, 2–6.
-Seeded 15th for qualifying at the China Open, Bondarenko made it through qualifying by beating fourth seed Heather Watson in the final round of qualifying, 6–3, 6–4.
-In the first round, she defeated Barbora Strýcová 6–3, 6–2.
-In the second round, she lost to 14th seed Madison Keys 6–3, 1–6, 0–6.
+At the Japan Women's Open, Bondarenko upset top seed Carla Suárez Navarro in the first round.
+In the second round, she beat Jarmila Gajdošová.
+In the quarterfinals, she lost to eventual champion Yanina Wickmayer in three sets.
+Seeded third for qualifying at the Pan Pacific Open, Bondarenko qualified defeating sixth seed Nao Hibino in the last round of qualifying.
+In the first round, she lost to sixth seed Suárez Navarro.
+Seeded 15th for qualifying at the China Open, Bondarenko made it through qualifying by beating fourth seed Heather Watson in the final round of qualifying.
+In the first round, she defeated Barbora Strýcová.
+In the second round, she lost to 14th seed Madison Keys in three sets.
 Her final tournament of the year was the Tianjin Open.
-In the first round, Bondarenko lost to eventual finalist Danka Kovinić 4–6, 1–6.
+In the first round, Bondarenko lost to eventual finalist Danka Kovinić.

-Bondarenko ended the year ranked No. 88.
+She ended the year ranked No. 88.